cado-security/product-help/docs/cado-response/intro.md

 title: Summary
 ---

-# Summary
+# Cado Response
-Our mission at Cado is to enable security teams to effectively investigate and respond to cyber incidents across modern cloud environments in the fastest and most effective way possible.
-We strive to take the complexity out of cloud for our customers.

-## What is Cado Response?
 Cado Response is a cloud-native digital forensics platform that enables you to investigate security incidents at cloud speed and scale.
+The Cado Response platform automates data capture and processing so security teams can easily understand threats without wasting time, money or effort.
+Click.
+Dig.
+Done.
+Know your cloud with Cado.

 ### Core Features
 - **Cloud Native**